 The OEB also recognizes that there may be timing differences that could lead to volatility in tax deductions over the rate-setting term.
-Applicants may propose a mechanism to smooth the tax impacts over the five-year IRM term.
-The OEB will assess an applicant's smoothing proposal on a case-by-case basis.
-If the OEB approves the
+Applicants may propose a mechanism to smooth the tax impacts over the five-\year IRM term.
+The OEB will assess applicants'an applicant's smoothing proposalsproposal on a case-\by-\case basis.
+If the OEB is satisfied with approves the smoothing proposals, applicants may not-be required to continue to proposal, the distributor's use the of (or access to) Account 1592-sub-account for, to record the impacts of the specific CCA changes going-forward\contemplated in the smoothing proposal, will no longer be applicable.